Azizi-Code/Scanner-SDK-for-Web/README.md

 ## Usage in Angular

-To integrate the WebApplications Scanner SDK into an Angular application, follow these steps:
+To integrate the Scanner SDK for Web into an Angular application, follow these steps:

 1. Create the `ScannedServcieResponse` model by adding the following code snippet to your project:
 ```typescript